 Posted on Tuesday 20 October 2015

 Are you aware of the facts and myths associated with settling your mounting credit card debt ?
 This does apply to those who struggle with climbing interest rates and late penalty payments on credit cards too.
 Year after year consumer debt has risen 4.9%, according to financial analysts and this gives pause for concern when it comes down to Canada's financial stability.
 One of the most prevailing factors we want to discuss here has to do with Canadians ballooning debt and unfortunately too many families living above their means.
 This has led to the current mounting household debt crisis and the lack of ability to pay this down in a timely fashion.
 Clearly, educating Canadians on how to manage their credit card might be seen as dire, as opposed to hitting a financial crisis.
+Some even resort to getting unsecured loans but don't end up paying it baack.

 Believe it or not, cutting a credit card up or calling the company and having it closed are not wise choices.
 These acts can make financial matters worse, though very few Canadians are aware of this.
 Did you know that if you have a credit card and you don't use it enough you can also suffer from a dent to your credit report and receive a penalization from the credit issuer too?
 All of this just might have you pondering how Canadian families are supposed to curtail spending and how they can manage and balance their credit cards more efficiently?
 The following myth busters will help you learn how to properly manage credit card debt so you can finally see some hope from crushing household debt .